-Such forthright appeal of support is an effective persuasion technique in psychology.
 Let’s have a look at another example.

 In 2019, Andrew Yang’s campaign called off their phone banking efforts due to a lack of participants.
 When they announced this on Reddit, one volunteer pointed out how they could have avoided this.

 According to this user, it was only a matter of acknowledging their efforts and creating a sense of liking to ensure volunteers don’t drop out.